tititg34/homebridge-homeassistant/README.md

 Once installed, update your Homebridge's `config.json`.

+You can run `sudo npm upgrade -g homebridge-homeassistant` to upgrade your installation at any time.

 ## Configuration

 As with other Homebridge plugins, you configure the Home Assistant plugin by